abidibo/cookiecutter-django/README.md

     $ cd [repo_name]
     $ fab production deploy

-launched inside the root/repo\_name folder.
+launched inside the `root/repo_name` folder.
 This command does the following things:

 - create an archive of the last repository revision
 - upload it to the server
-- untar it in a folder "app-revision\_id" inside the releases folder
+- untar it in a folder "`app-revision_id`" inside the releases folder
 - copy the .env file inside this folder
 - upgrade the virtualenv
 - collectstatic